A Capella Singing Group Workshop Series

 Girls' Science Investigations

 Girls’ Science Investigations (GSI) is a program that empowers girls in science by giving them both guidance and hands-on experience.
 On four Saturdays throughout the year, GSI runs theme-based programs for middle school girls to encourage them to pursue careers in science.
-Recent program themes have included “The World of Light” and “The Electromagnetic World.”
+Recent program themes have included “The World of Rockets” and “The Electromagnetic World.”
 Yale University professors and students teach the programs, conduct demonstrations, and lead the girls in activities in laboratory environments.

-Graduate Student Women Engineers
+Graduate Student Women Engineers (GradSWE)

 Health Professionals Recruitment and Exposure Program